-Then stand so that your body is a straight line, not leaning forwards or backwards, simply straight.
+Then stand so that your body is a straight line, not leaning forwards or backward, simply straight.

-Your back leg should also be planted firmly on the ground, while the front foot is read to go forwards.
+Your back leg should also be planted firmly on the ground, while the front foot is ready to go forwards.

 And what about when you move into the swing?
 When you swing, your stride forward will help to shift most of your weight over to your back.

 As the ball comes, stride forwards by two short steps, keeping your back foot holding the ground.